Are you suffering from Bruxism?

 What can cause teeth grinding?

 Studies have proven that there is a link between bruxism and sleep disorders, anxiety and stress.
 Teeth grinding can also be associated with obstructive sleep apnoea.
-OSA is the most common form of apnoea.
+OSA is the most common form of apnea.
 This condition usually causes interrupted breathing during sleep.

 Bruxism can also be related to unhealthy lifestyle.
 For example, poor diet, smoking, alcohol, drugs, caffeine and even excessive use of chewing gum can increase a risk of developing bruxism.